Rupantar-Borphukan/Rupantar-Borphukan/README.md

 ### Hi there, Rupantar this side 👋

-**I am Freshman at NITS, EIE ; Web Developer, Blockchain enthusiast, Competitive Programmer**  ✨
+**I am Freshman and a  Web Developer, Blockchain enthusiast, Competitive Programmer**  ✨

 - 🔭 I’m currently trying to work on various projects